auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 #### View Model

 Time to talk about the new kid in town: the View Model layer.
-First, insert the following code in the _ContactsViewModel_ file.
+First, insert the following code in the **ContactsViewModel.swift** file.

 ```swift
 protocol ContactsViewModelProtocol: class {